 Mercury financial stability ratings

-When it comes to performance, there are a few different measures.
+There are several different measures of performance.
 Here’s how Mercury stacks up based on the most up-to-date ratings by industry leaders.

-While these are the current ratings, it’s a good idea to note that they can change every year.
-For instance, Moody’s has previously rated Mercury at A2- before lowering it to A3.
+While these are the current ratings, it’s important to note that they can change every year.
+For instance, Moody’s previously rated Mercury at A2 before lowering it to A3.

 Even though A3 still has a relatively strong rating, its continual decline is an important indicator of the company’s health and stability.
 Keep this in mind as you evaluate Mercury and other auto insurance providers.